Curated questions covering closures, hoisting, promises, async/await, event loop, ES6+, prototypes, DOM, and advanced JavaScript concepts.

 console.log(gen.next().value); // 2

-Both are Web Storage APIs. localStorage persists until explicitly cleared. sessionStorage is cleared when the browser tab is closed.
-Both store ~5MB of string data and are synchronous.
+Both are Web Storage APIs. localStorage persists until explicitly cleared - survives browser restarts. sessionStorage is cleared when the browser tab is closed.
+Both store ~5MB of string data, are synchronous, and are never sent to the server.

 Symbol is a primitive type that creates unique identifiers.
 Every Symbol() call returns a unique value.
 Used as object property keys to avoid name collisions, especially in libraries and frameworks.